Frontend tooling case study

 Already solid

-The tool has working drawing modes, pointer input, undo/redo snapshots, import/export, local save/load, zoom, resize controls, visible status updates, and responsive tool panels.
+Working modes, pointer input, undo/redo, import/export, local save/load, zoom, resizing, status, and responsive panels.

 Prototype-only

-History uses full ImageData snapshots.
-Canvas content has no semantic model, text placement uses a prompt, and the editor lacks layers, document names, and full shortcuts.
+History uses full snapshots.
+No semantic model, layers, document names, or full shortcuts.

 Next engineering work

-A larger editor would need memory-aware history, autosave recovery, selection movement, richer shortcuts, workers for heavy operations, browser testing, and nonvisual descriptions.
+Larger editor needs memory-aware history, autosave, selection movement, shortcuts, workers, tests, and nonvisual descriptions.

 Security and privacy

-The tool keeps drawings local.
-Cloud save or sharing would require file validation, privacy controls, retention rules, upload limits, and abuse handling.
+Drawings stay local.
+Cloud save would need validation, privacy controls, retention rules, upload limits, and abuse handling.

 02 / What I built

-- Implemented Canvas drawing modes for pencil, eraser, shapes, fill, text, selection, and preview rendering.
+• Implemented pencil, eraser, shapes, fill, text, selection, and previews.

-- Built undo/redo snapshots, image import validation, PNG export, local save/load, zoom, and canvas resizing.
+• Built undo/redo, import validation, PNG export, local save/load, zoom, and resizing.

-- Managed tool settings, colors, brush size, shape choices, selection bounds, drawing drafts, pointer capture, and status output in vanilla JavaScript.
+• Managed tool settings, colors, brush size, shapes, selection, drafts, pointer capture, and status in vanilla JS.

-- Added paste, copy, cut, fullscreen, canvas-size controls, mobile-friendly control panels, and mobile instruction copy.
+• Added paste, copy, cut, fullscreen, canvas sizing, mobile panels, and mobile guidance.

-- Included guardrails for MIME type, file size, pixel count, bounded canvas dimensions, requestAnimationFrame-based drawing, and large-canvas history limits.
+• Added guardrails for MIME type, size, pixels, canvas dimensions, animation-frame drawing, and history limits.

-External pieces are browser APIs: Canvas 2D, File input, Clipboard, Fullscreen, object URLs, and LocalStorage.
-The editor logic and UI wiring are vanilla JavaScript in this repo.
+Uses browser APIs: Canvas 2D, File, Clipboard, Fullscreen, object URLs, and LocalStorage.
+Logic/UI are vanilla JavaScript.

 03 / Tool list